65th Guards Rifle Division

-The 65th Guards Rifle Division was formed as an elite infantry division of the Red Army in May, 1943, based on the 2nd formations of the 75th and 78th Rifle Brigades, and served in that role until after the end of the Great Patriotic War.
-Along with its "sister", the 56th Guards Rifle Division, the 65th was formed "out of sequence", that is, many Guards rifle divisions were higher numbered and formed earlier than the 65th.
-The division was immediately assigned to the 19th Guards Rifle Corps of the 10th Guards Army and remained under those headquarters for the duration of the war.
-It first saw action in Western Front's summer offensive, Operation Suvorov.
-During the winter of 1943-44 it took part in the stubborn fighting north and east of Vitebsk, first in Western and later in 2nd Baltic Front.
-During the following summer offensives it helped break through the defenses of the German Panther Line and advanced into the Baltic states, eventually receiving a battle honor for its part in the liberation of Riga.
-For the rest of the war it was part of the forces blockading the remnants of German Army Group North in the Courland Pocket in Latvia, eventually in Leningrad Front.
-After the war the 65th Guards was moved to Estonia where it was disbanded in 1947.
+The 65th Guards Rifle Division was formed as an infantry division of the Red Army in May 1943, based on the 2nd formations of the 75th and 78th Rifle Brigades.
+It served in that role until after the end of World War II.

+Along with its "sister", the 56th Guards Rifle Division, the 65th was formed "out of sequence".
+This meant that many Guards rifle divisions were higher numbered and formed earlier than the 65th.
+Following its formation, the division was immediately assigned to the 19th Guards Rifle Corps of the 10th Guards Army, where it remained for the duration of the war.

+It first saw action in the summer offensive on the Western Front, known as Operation Suvorov.
+In the winter of 1943–44, it participated in the fighting north and east of Vitebsk, first as part of the Western Front and later as part of the 2nd Baltic Front.
+Subsequently, during the summer offensives, it helped break through the German Panther Line's defences and advanced into the Baltic states.
+For this, it eventually received a battle honor for its role in capturing Riga.
+For the remainder of the war, it contributed to the blockade of the remnants of German Army Group North in the Courland Pocket in Latvia, by then assigned to the Leningrad Front.
+After the war, the 65th Guards was moved to Estonia, where it was disbanded in 1947.